 With games kicking off between 5pm and 11pm, it is likely that only shift/evening workers will take ‘sickies’ to be able to watch key matches.
 However, other workers may take them the day after, particularly when the kick off time is 11pm.

 One option available to employers for dealing with these issues is to offer employees the opportunity to work flexibly during the World Cup, on the understanding that the arrangement is a temporary one.
 Employees could be allowed to work through lunch breaks (provided they have taken the required 20 minute rest break), come into work early or late and to leave early or late in order to watch the games or recover from the later kick-off times.
 Employers should make it clear to employees that flexible working arrangements must be agreed with management before work patterns are changed.
 Again, it is important to treat non-football fans consistently during this period.

 Such flexibility is also a great way for employers to thank staff and boost morale while ensuring the required levels of work are maintained.

-For more information on any of the issues raised in this article, please contact us on 0117 904 6000
+For more information on any of the issues raised in this article, please contact our Employment Law team or call us on 0117 904 6000